bbauska/W3Cx-3of5/README.md

 <h3 id="ch5-5-2">>5.5.2 form</h3>

 This attribute is useful for putting input fields outside the form itself.
 The form attribute of an external input field must share the same value as the id of the form the field belongs to.
-This is useful when using <fieldset> elements for making the page/form layout easier.
+This is useful when using &lt;fieldset&gt; elements for making the page/form layout easier.

 <h4>Typical use</h4>
 <p>